Study & Intern in London

 Visa

-Students who are not participating in the internship or community engagement option will receive an entry letter from CAPA that should be carried along with their passports.
+Students who are not participating in the internship or community engagement option will receive an entry letter from CEA CAPA that should be carried along with their passports.

 A visa is required if you are participating in an internship or community engagement.
-Those participating in the internship will be issued a CAS (Confirmation of Acceptance for Studies) number to apply for a Tier-4 visa after confirmation on the program.
+Those participating in the internship will be issued a CAS (Confirmation of Acceptance for Studies) number to apply for a Student visa after confirmation on the program.
 Students who withdraw from the internship portion of the program after being issued a CAS will incur and be assessed a penalty of $500.
-Detailed visa application instructions will be emailed to you from CAPA about 60 days from the program start date.
+Detailed visa application instructions will be emailed to you from CEA CAPA about 60 days from the program start date.
 You should begin the visa application process as soon as you receive the instructions.
-Students who have completed their CAPA application and have confirmed their participation with the Learning Abroad Center by 90 days before the program start date will be eligible to receive their CAS and visa instructions approximately 80 days before the program start date.
-If you are unsure of your eligibility to receive a CAS at 80 days instead of 60 days, contact CAPA.
+Students who have completed their CEA CAPA application and have confirmed their participation with the Learning Abroad Center by 90 days before the program start date will be eligible to receive their CAS and visa instructions approximately 80 days before the program start date.
+If you are unsure of your eligibility to receive a CAS at 80 days instead of 60 days, contact CEA CAPA.

 Photos that meet the required UKBA photos regulations can be obtained at the UCard office on campus.